greatworkspace/itemServices/README.md

 # itemServices
-An API to to save items on the database
+An API to to save products and commodities under different categories on the database